hibbitts-design/grav-skeleton-helios-course-hub/plugins/helios-course-hub/README.md

 1. **Download and install** the [Grav Helios Course Hub Skeleton](https://github.com/paulhibbitts/grav-skeleton-helios-course-hub/releases/latest) package
 2. **Enter your licenses** – enter your Helios and complimentary SVG Icons license keys (or import an existing license file), then install and activate the theme

-The skeleton defaults to a **single-course setup** – the top-level folders in `user/pages/` are pre-configured and ready to use.
+The skeleton comes pre-configured with demo content in `user/pages/cpt-363-1/` and is ready to run immediately.

 To install the plugin manually, see the [Installation](#installation) and [Demo Content](#demo-content) sections below.